+The formation of bone spurs is called osteophytosis.
 Bone spurs can develop almost anywhere on the foot.
 They are often a reaction to pressure or a result of an arthritic change near a joint.
-The term “bone spur” is often used to describe multiple types of foot problems.
-The term “calcium deposit” is sometimes used to describe a bone spur.
+Bone spurs present in the feet from a bony protrusion that can feel bumpy underneath the skin.

 Bone Spurs — Causes and Treatment Options

 Bone spurs, also known as osteophytes, are calcium deposits or calcifications of a bone due to applied stress, usually from a ligament .
 The formation can disrupt joint movement and press on nerves, causing pain and stiffness.
 Contact Arizona Foot Doctors if you are experiencing bone spur foot pain.

 Typically, bone spurs on the foot are more likely to occur with age, but they can also be caused by osteoarthritis, which is the result of the cartilage between joints wearing down.
 Some other risk factors for bone spurs on top of the foot include the following:

 - Exercise, like dancing or running.
 Although physical activity has its benefits, it can increase your chances of forming bone spurs.
 This is especially true if you’re working out frequently and adding stress to the feet.

 - Obesity or being overweight.
 Excess weight can lead to bone spurs on top of the foot because of the added pressure on your feet.

 - Wearing tight shoes.
 Ill-fitting shoes can pinch your toes, causing friction and discomfort, ultimately leading to bone spurs on your feet.